-This is basically bending, and its inverse, extension.
-Examples are the elbow, knee, ankle and interphalangeal joints of the fingers.
+This is bending and its inverse, extension.
+Examples are the elbow, knee, ankle, and interphalangeal joints of the fingers.

-Pivot (trochoidal or trochoid): The cylindrical surface of the bone is articulated with a ring of bone and fibrous tissue over another to produce a movement of rotation around a longitudinal axis.
+Pivot (trochoidal or trochoid): The cylindrical surface of the bone is articulated with a ring of bone and fibrous tissue over another to move into rotation around a longitudinal axis.

-An example is the articulation between the proximal end (elbow) of the radius and the bones of the ulna of the forearm, which must rotate around each other, producing supination or pronation.
+An example is an articulation between the proximal end (elbow) of the radius and the bones of the ulna of the forearm, which must rotate around each other, producing supination or pronation.

-Condylar (ellipsoid, ovoid): A condyle, which is oval or egg-shaped, at the end of a bone articulates with the corresponding oval cavity of another bone.
+Condylar (ellipsoid, ovoid): A condyle, which is oval or egg-shaped, articulates at the end of a bone with the corresponding elliptical cavity of another bone.

-These condiloid or ellipsoid joints are biaxial and produce a variety of movements in different planes, such as flexion, extension, abduction, adduction, bypass or a combination, but are unable to produce rotation.
+These condyloid or ellipsoid joints are biaxial and produce a variety of movements in different planes, such as flexion, extension, abduction, adduction, bypass, or a combination, but are unable to have rotation.

 The radiocarpal joint of the wrist and the metacarpophalangeal and metatarsophalangeal joints of the fingers and toes are examples.
-In addition, the occipitoatlantal joint, which is the joint between the head and the first cervical vertebra, the atlas.
+In addition, the occipitoatlantal joint is the joint between the head and the first cervical vertebra, the atlas.

-Selar (saddle): In a sellar joint, both articulated surfaces have concave and convex surfaces and the surface of one fits on the complementary surface of another, like two frames rotated 90 degrees to each other and fitted together.
+Selar (saddle): Both articulated surfaces have concave and convex surfaces in a sellar joint.
+The cover of one fits on the complementary character of another like two frames rotated 90 degrees to each other and working together.

-To illustrate this cup, put your hands together and place them together so that one hand is turned at right angles to the other.
-Now slide your hands back and forth moving your fingers forward.
+To illustrate this cup, put your hands together and place them together to turn one hand at a right angle to the other.
+Now slide your hands back and forth, moving your fingers forward.

-This is how a saddle joint works, more or less, and you can see that it allows a lot of movement.
-These joints allow for flexion, extension, abduction, adduction and bypass.
+This is how a saddle joint works, more or less, and you can see that it allows much movement.
+These joints allow flexion, extension, abduction, adduction, and bypass.
 An example is the carpometacarpal joint of the thumb.

 Ball and socket: The head of a bone is ball-shaped and adapts to the cup-shaped socket of another bone.
-These tri-axial joints produce movement in all planes and also rotation.
+These tri-axial joints move in all planes and also rotation.

-The spherical joints are the most freely movable joints in the body, which allows for flexion, extension, abduction, adduction and internal and external rotation.
-The joints of the shoulder and the hip are spherical joints.
+The spherical joints are the most freely movable in the body, which allows for flexion, extension, abduction, adduction, and internal and external rotation.
+The joints of the shoulder and the hip are spherical.

 Examples of synovial joint

 The human knee: The human knee joint is a typical synovial joint.
-The knee joint, which actually consists of several different connections between four bones, becomes the largest synovial joint in the human body.
+The knee joint, which consists of several connections between four bones, becomes the largest synovial joint in the human body.

-At the junction of the knee, the large femur bone of the thigh connects with the tibia and fibula of the leg, as well as with the patella.
+At the junction of the knee, the large femur bone of the thigh connects with the tibia and fibula of the leg and the patella.

 The synovial joint in the knee is formed between the tibia and the femur.
-The fibula is connected by ligaments to the femur.
+Ligaments connect the fibula to the femur.
 The patella serves as a protective bone to protect the synovial joint from damage or acute impacts.

 The crocodile jaw: The most powerful bite in the world gets its power from the joint formed by a synovial joint.

-The crocodiles have a small hinge on the back of the skull, formed by the connection of the bones of the skull with the jaw.
+The crocodiles have a small hinge on the back of the skull, formed by connecting the bones of the head with the jaw.

-The reason why the saltwater crocodile has the most powerful jaw is the amount of muscle and its position on the hinge.
+The saltwater crocodile has the most powerful jaw because of the amount of muscle and its position on the hinge.
 Note that the area in front of the hinge is open, with many holes and grooves for muscle attachment.

-Enormous muscles populate this region and work in the synovial joint in a powerful way, slamming the jaw.
+Enormous muscles populate this region and powerfully work in the synovial joint, slamming the jaw.